KQM-git/HSRNews/readme.md

 ### Game Updates and Improvements Overview

+■2024/03/29

+- Fixes an issue where the the technique effects for Himeko (Erudition: Fire), Welt (Nihility: Imaginary), Jingliu (Destruction: Ice), Dr. Ratio (The Hunt: Imaginary), and Misha (Destruction: Ice) may not take effect due to poor network connection when they use their Techniques to enter battle.

+- Fixes an issue where hitting the Flip button has a chance of being unresponsive while playing "Hamster Ball Knight: Fast & Furynuts" on mobile devices.

+- Fixes an issue where there is a chance that mission progress will be stuck on certain devices during the Adventure Mission "Morose Monsters (I)."

 ■2024/03/28

 - Fixes an issue where there is an inconsistency for the Lv.
 1-12 "Molten Detonation" Skill description and actual effect for the character Himeko (Erudition: Fire) after the Version 2.1 update.
 The contents at present have been realigned with the previous version.

 ▌Compensation